erimcg/Using-D3js/05_01_paths.md

 # Paths

-In this section we will discuss Canvas contexts, SVG paths, and `d3.path()`, a D3 utility for converting [CanvasPathMethods](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#Paths) into a usable string that can be used by an SVG path.
+In this section we discuss `d3.path()`, a utility for creating strings that describe SVG path.
 This benefits us by letting us make shapes, lines, or any other graphic only once and be usable by both SVGs and Canvasses.
 `d3.path()` can be used by itself, and it is utilized by every other shape in this chapter.